Develop Advanced Skills for New Opportunities

 Law & Social Justice − Enhance your knowledge of public interest law, civil rights and crime in society.

 Differentiate yourself in a competitive job market as a paralegal or legal assistant by increasing your value as a well-educated professional.
-To learn more about this highly flexible degree completion program, fill out the form above.
+To learn more about this highly flexible program, fill out the form above.

 Other Concentrations Available in: